How to Scale a SaaS Platform From 100 to 100,000 Users

 The Golden Rule: Don't Optimise Before You Need To

 Premature optimisation is the biggest scaling mistake.
-Many SaaS products invest weeks in distributed systems and microservices architecture before they have 1,000 users — and never need them.
+Many SaaS products invest weeks in distributed systems and microservices architecture before they have 1,000 users.
+They never need them.
 Build a simple, well-structured monolith first.
 Optimise when you have measured evidence of a bottleneck, not when you imagine one.

 The scaling stages below tell you what the real problems are at each tier — and what actually fixes them.